 The transmission performance depends on the accuracy of channel estimation (CE).
-Least square (LS) and least mean square error (MMSE) are the two most common CE methods^[14,15].
-However, MMSE requires a priori knowledge of channel statistics which results in high computational complexity and a big challenge in the process of hardware implementation.
-In contrast, the LS algorithm with low complexity has been widely used in real-time HS-OFDM systems^[16,17].
+Least square (LS) and least mean square error (MMSE) are the two most common CE methods [16,17].
+However, MMSE needs autocorrelation statistical channel and statistical working noise power, which results in high calculation complexity and a big challenge in the process of hardware implementation.
+In contrast, the LS algorithm with low complexity has been widely used in real-time HS-OFDM systems [18, 19].
 However, the LS method is sensitive to various noises and interferences.
-To obtain an accurate estimate, multiple training sequences (TSs) are transmitted for each OFDM frame.
-When a long frame is transmitted with one or few TSs, the overhead can be ignored.
-However, in practical applications, if short frames transmission is dominant, then the SE is significantly reduced.
-An intrasymbol frequency-domain averaging (ISFA)-enhanced CE method based on a single TS for CO-OFDM was presented in Ref.
-[18].
-For the ISFA method, partial noises and interferences may be suppressed by performing the averaging operation over the channel estimate of several adjacent subcarriers (SCs).
-A large number of offline investigations^[19] on the ISFA have been conducted and exhibited, where the CE method is robust to various transmission impairments in optical OFDM systems with large FFT sizes.
-However, large-size fully parallel FFT algorithms for high-speed optical communications consume lots of chip resources in the hardware implementation process.
-In Ref.
-[20], the FFT module of a partially parallel HS-OFDM transceiver accounts for more than 40% of the total logic resources.
+To obtain an accurate estimate, multiple training sequences (TS) are transmitted for each OFDM frame.
+When a long frame is transmitted with one or fewer TSs, the overhead can be ignored.
+However, in practical applications, if short frames transmission is dominant, and then the SE is significantly reduced.
+An intra-symbol frequency-domain averaging (ISFA)-enhanced CE method based on a single TS for CO-OFDM was presented in [20].
+For the ISFA method, partial noises and interferences may be suppressed by performing the averaging operation over the channel estimate of several adjacent subcarriers.
+A large number of offline investigations [21] on the ISFA have been conducted and exhibited that the CE method is robust to various transmission impairments in optical OFDM systems with large FFT sizes.
+However, large-size fullyparallel FFT algorithms for high-speed optical communications consume lots of chip resources in the hardware implementation process.
+In [22], the FFT module of a partially-parallel HS-OFDM transceiver accounts for more than 40% of the total logic resources.
 Therefore, a small-size FFT-based NHS-OFDM may be a better choice from the perspective of hardware implementation.
-However, SC spacing is relatively large, and the correlation of channel response on adjacent SCs may become worse in the optical OFDM system with small-size FFT algorithms.
+However, subcarrier (SC) spacing is relatively large and the correlation of channel response on adjacent subcarriers may become worse in the optical OFDM system with small-size FFT algorithms.
 In this case, the ISFA method may not work effectively.
-In our previous work^[21], we proposed and investigated an SC pairwise-averaging (SPA) method to enhance the accuracy of CE for the NHS-OFDM system via offline experiments.
+In our previous work [21], we proposed and investigated a subcarrier pairwise-averaging (SPA) method to enhance the accuracy of CE for the NHS-OFDM system via offline experiments.

-In this Letter, the LS/ISFA/SPA-based real-time NHS-OFDM transceivers are designed and implemented.
+In this letter, the LS/ISFA/SPA-based real-time NHS-OFDM transceivers are designed and implemented.
 The on-chip resources and power consumption of SPA and ISFA methods are analyzed.
-The BER performance is measured by offline and real-time digital signal processing (DSP) approaches in an intensity-modulated direct-detection (IMDD) NHS-OFDM system with 64/128-point FFT functions.
-The remaining parts of this paper are organized as follows.
-Section 2 introduces the basic principle of LS, ISFA, and SPA methods in NHS-OFDM systems.
+The bit error rate (BER) performance is measured by offline and real-time DSP approaches in an IMDD NHS-OFDM system with 64/128-point FFT functions.
+The rest parts of this paper are organized as follows.
+Section 2 introduces the basic principle of LS, ISFA and SPA methods in NHS-OFDM systems.
 Section 3 describes the experimental setup of the real-time NHS-OFDM transmission system.
 The hardware resources and logic power consumption of SPA and ISFA methods are compared, and the BER performance is analyzed under both offline and real-time measurements in Section 4.
 The conclusion is drawn in Section 5.